quibler7/BottomNavigationBar-using-Flutter/README.md

-# BottomNvigationBar using Flutter
+# BottomNavigationBar using Flutter

-🪄 I made a simple app containing BottomNavigationBar using GNav ( google nav bar )
+🪄 I made a simple App containing BottomNavigationBar using GNav ( google nav bar )

 🧠 During this small project I leanred about padding and how to customise the Navigation Bar to match our App aesthetics.